 Some people mistakenly believe Reiki just for the gifted few, or that it is magic.
 I believe that is because at its core, Reiki is formless, which makes it incredibly flexible and beautiful and life affirming, but can also make it challenging for people to wrap their heads around at first.
 The system of Reiki that I’ll be teaching gives form to the formless.
 And, side note, that makes it even more conducive to being taught online!

-And check out this blog post from this past October to read about my experience in Frans Stiene’s Shinpiden class.
+And check out this blog post from this October 2019 to read about my experience in Frans Stiene’s Shinpiden class.

 Hi Molly, its Jen Gibson.
 I noticed you are offering online training.
 I have been wanting to get my Reiki work going again and now that I am in Colorado, I just got really excited about this possibility!